 - First place, OC Fair two-hour Digital Photography Challenge, 2016

-- Multi-year guest lecturer to high school art classes, landscape and sports photography genres
+- Guest lecturer to high school art classes, landscape and sports photography genres

-- Board member, Every Child Has a Name, a humanitarian group assisting orphans, 2008 to 2014
+- Every Child Has a Name humanitarian group Board Member, 2008 to 2014

 - Summited Mt.
-Whitney 18 times, Mt.
-Lassen several times, and other southern California peaks.
+Whitney, Mt.
+Lassen and Mt.
+San Jacinto multiple times, and other peaks

 Commonly defined, Ethos, a Greek word meaning “character,” describes guiding beliefs or ideals that characterize a community, nation, or ideology.
 Applied to photographic work, Ethos refers to the knowledge, trustworthiness and credibility, hence the character of the individual photographer.